JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Game Mechanics.md

   ### i) Sanity Meter
 	  1. Sanity Meter Depletion & Replenishment mechanics
-	  2. Once Sanity Meter depletes to zero - Player dies and respawn at the last checkpoint Additional
+	  2. Once Sanity Meter depletes to zero - Player dies and respawn at the last checkpoint
+	  3. Lamposts
+		  1. Scattered throughout the game world
+		  2. If player is under the lampost, their sanity replenishes.
+	  Additional
 		  Bleed effect/warning visuals on the screen when sanity is low.